shparkivozhyk/Frontcamp/mongo2.md

 # Aggregating Airlines Collection

-## 1.How manyrecordsdoes each airline class have?
-Use $projectto show result as { class: "Z", total: 999}
+### 1.How many records does each airline class have?
+Use $project to show result as { class: "Z", total: 999}

 <pre><code>
 db.airlines.aggregate([